MiKoMW/Dialmturk/README.md

 aws_secret_access_key=THIS_IS_YOUR_SECRET_KEY

 ##### Then you could find a sample code to build your own HITs.
 Everything you need to edit is in config.
 Hope they are easy enough to understand.

+For more, you may want to see a short [tutorial]("https://www.songbo.club/2019/07/23/Evaluating-your-Dialogue-System-with-DialCrowd-and-DialMturk/").